bluecube/codecad/Readme.md

 - [ ] Separate translation only and rotation only transformations
 - [ ] Separate 2d transformations
 - [ ] Convert 90° rotations and -1 scaling to vector component shuffling and negations
-- [ ] Include bounding volumes in instruction stream and use it to clip the computation
 - [ ] Try speeding up subdivision code (and others) with prefix sums
 - [ ] Caching instruction buffers
 - [ ] Try putting `restrict` everywhere in OpenCL